-Most international data plans have daily or weekly limits for the amount of data you can use.
+Most international data plans have daily or weekly limits for the amount of data that you can use.
 If you exceed these limits, you might experience slower network speeds or you might need to purchase more data.
-To see how much data you’ve used while roaming, follow these steps:
+Here's how to see how much data you used while roaming:

 - On your iPhone, go to Settings > Cellular and look under Cellular Data Usage.

 - On your iPad, go to Settings > Cellular Data and look under Cellular Data Usage.